material-motion/material-motion/starmap/specifications/properties/README.md

 - Gesture recognition events.

 Systems are often **reactively configurable**, meaning changes to their configuration are expected to be immediately reflected in the values they emit.
-For example, a Spring's *tension* can be changed, causing the spring's simulation to immediately be affected.
+For example, a Spring's *stiffness* can be changed, causing the spring's simulation to immediately be affected.

 ### Reactive properties store values